pjrebsch/extern/README.md

 This library was born from a philosophy of testing an application system in isolation, in contrast to testing it in the live context of other systems.
 In other words: "unit testing" individual systems of an application as opposed to "integration testing" the collection of them.

-The conventional approach to automated testing of an application is to construct a testing environment where all of the relevant interdepent systems are brought online and configured to use each other.
+The conventional approach to automated testing of an application is to construct a testing environment where all of the relevant interdependent systems are brought online and configured to use each other.

 As a result, test suites can often suffer in performance because that approach does not scale well as the test suite expands.
 With decent test coverage of a moderately complex application, there will be a lot of cross-system communication and a lot of repeated testing of the same code paths.
 Both of these can significantly slow the suite as a whole.